casbin/lua-casbin/Setup-OpenResty.md

 }
 ```

+**NOTE**: Similar to the former example, you need to create an `examples` directory at the top level of your application `/` along with the `conf` directory.
+And then copy the [abac_rule_model.conf](https://raw.githubusercontent.com/casbin/lua-casbin/master/examples/abac_model.conf) and [abac_rule_policy.csv](https://raw.githubusercontent.com/casbin/lua-casbin/master/examples/abac_rule_policy.csv) to that `examples` directory.

-Then use `nginx -p $PWD/` to start the server and use `curl http://127.0.0.1:8080/` to fetch the page which for the above examples should output in:
+Then use `sudo openresty -p $PWD/` to start the server and use `curl http://127.0.0.1:8080/` to fetch the page which for the above examples should output in:
 ```
 The result is:
 true